tytydraco/yessleep/out/Dont_fall_for_it.md

 “Oh yeah?
 Why not?
 How old are you now?”

 “I’m 12!
 But when we moved out of our old house, Dad said that seeing Mom again was more important or something.
+He also said we didn’t have much time because the funny men from his job were looking for him.
 But I think he’s just kinda crazy ‘cause he’s getting old!”
 She laughed.

 “Hey, that’s your dad!
 Show some consideration.
+He must have been really good at his job if his previous workplace is still trying to hire him back, huh?
 And you know what?
 How about we celebrate your birthday soon?
 Just let your dad know, and I’ll get everything ready,” I said as I brushed the grass off my clothes and headed home.

 “Really!?
 Okay!
 It’s a promise then!”
 Olivia beamed as she waved goodbye.